mmaorc/codezen/README.md

 ### Development
-For development purposes, clone the repository, navigate to the project directory, and install in a virtual environment:
+For development purposes, clone the repository, navigate to the project directory, and install it in a virtual environment:

 ```bash
 git clone https://github.com/mmaorc/codezen